Informed consent: Requirements of the professional

-Until 2015 in the United Kingdom and in countries such as Malaysia and Singapore, informed consent in medical procedures requires proof as to the standard of care to expect as a recognised standard of acceptable professional practice (the Bolam Test), that is, what risks would a medical professional usually disclose in the circumstances (see Loss of right in English law).
+Until 2015 in the United Kingdom and in countries such as Malaysia and Singapore, informed consent in medical procedures requires proof as to the standard of care to expect as a recognised standard of acceptable professional practice (the Bolam Test), that is, what risks would a medical professional usually disclose in the circumstances.
 Arguably, this is "sufficient consent" rather than "informed consent."
 The UK has since departed from the Bolam test for judging standards of informed consent, due to the landmark ruling in Montgomery v Lanarkshire Health Board.
 This moves away from the concept of a reasonable physician and instead uses the standard of a reasonable patient, and what risks an individual would attach significance to.

 Medicine in the United States, Australia, and Canada takes this patient-centric approach to "informed consent."
 Informed consent in these jurisdictions requires healthcare providers to disclose significant risks, as well as risks of particular importance to that patient.
 This approach combines an objective (a hypothetical reasonable patient) and subjective (this particular patient) approach.

-The doctrine of informed consent should be contrasted with the general doctrine of medical consent, which applies to assault or battery.
-The consent standard here is only that the person understands, in general terms, the nature of and purpose of the intended intervention.
-As the higher standard of informed consent applies to negligence, not battery, the other elements of negligence must be made out.
-Significantly, causation must be shown: That had the individual been made aware of the risk he would not have proceeded with the operation (or perhaps with that surgeon).